hantsy/signup-app/readme.md

         Default locale: zh_CN, platform encoding: GBK
         OS name: "windows 7", version: "6.1", arch: "x86", family: "windows"

+3. JBoss 7  Application Server

+   Download the latest JBoss 7 AS application server from [JBoss.org](http://www.jboss.org).
+Extract the files into your local disk.
+Optionally, you can setup JBOSS_HOME environment variable, the location is the jboss folder.

 3. Eclipse 3.7 and JBoss Tools

    Download eclipse JEE bundle from [Eclipse.org](http://www.eclipse.org), and extract zip into your local disk.
 Start up Eclipse and follow these step to install JBoss Tools.

     1. Open EclipseMarket Dialog.
     2. Input "Jboss" in the search field.
     3. Click the "Install" to install JBoss Tools.
     4. Restart Eclipse according to the installation prompt.

-4. (Optional) NetBeans 7.1

-    If you select NetBeans as your preferred IDE, you can download the latest NetBeans IDE from [NetBeans.org](http://www.netbeans.org), the Java EE version is recommended.
-The installation progress is very simple, just click the next button following the the installing wizard.

-5. JBoss 7.0.2 Final

-    Download the latest JBoss 7.0.2.Final from [JBoss.org](http://www.jboss.org), and extract the files into your local disk.
-You can set JBOSS_HOME variable, the location is the JBoss folder.

-    You can register the JBoss server in your IDE.
-Eclipse user can open the "Server" view, right click the white space in the view, select "New ..." in the context menu, and follows the steps to create a JBoss server instance.
-If You are using NetBeans, click "Service" window, right click the white space and select "New", follow the wizard to register a JBoss server.

 ## Project Setup

 ### Import codes into Eclipse workspace